What Measures can be taken to Control the Spread of Diseases Resulting from Unhygienic Waste Management Practices?

 Implement Composting Programs

-Composting is a great way to deal with organic waste like food scraps and yard trimmings.
-It not only reduces waste but also creates rich, natural fertilizer.
-Proper composting also gets rid of harmful pathogens that can cause diseases.
+Composting is a highly effective way to manage organic waste like food scraps and yard trimmings.
+It reduces waste while creating nutrient-rich, natural fertilizer.
+Moreover, proper composting helps eliminate harmful pathogens that can cause diseases.

 Composting